MariaExtrella/QATestTheAgileMonkeys/README.md

           }
       }

- According to the acceptance criteria, that query isn't allowed to a not admin user.
+ According to the acceptance criteria, that query isn't allowed for not admin users.

  [UserReadModel.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.feature):

 This is a query allowed only for the admin user and it is called passing the id of the user wanted to list as input parameter.

- The body of the query is the [UserReadModel.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModel.graphql) file that contains the graphql query.
+ The body of the query is the [UserReadModel.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModel.graphql) file which contains the graphql query.
 It is called from the main three Features ([TestAdmin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestAdmin.feature), [TestNotAdmin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestNotAdmin.feature) and [TestFailures.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestFailures.feature)) like this:

     ### List one user by id to check that the role has been changed
     # Define the id for the query